 Optional Doshic Variations

 Vata types should drink this at room temperature or slightly warmer to avoid increasing the coldness of Vata.
-Other warming, grounding spices can be added as well such as extra cinnamon, fresh ginger, Ayurvedic Breakfast Spices or nutmeg.
-Since flax seeds can be overly drying for Vata, 1-2 Tbsp should be added rather than the 2-4 Tbsp recommended.
+Other warming, grounding spices can be added as well such as extra cinnamon, fresh ginger, Ayurvedic Breakfast Spices, or nutmeg.
+Since flax seeds can be overly drying for Vata, 1 to 2 tablespoons should be added rather than the 2 to 4 tablespoons recommended.

 This recipe is overall very sweet and cooling for Pitta types.
-However the cinnamon may be needed to be used sparingly (1/2-1 tsp) and grated fresh ginger should be used over the dry powder.
-Cardamom powder (1/4 tsp) can be added for a cooling spice if desired.
-The honey should be replaced with either maple syrup or 2 soaked and pitted dates.
+However the cinnamon may be needed to be used sparingly (1/2 to 1 teaspoon) and grated fresh ginger should be used over the dry powder.
+Cardamom powder (1/4 teaspoon) can be added for a cooling spice if desired.
+The honey should be replaced with either maple syrup or pitted dates.

-This recipe is overall Kapha-increasing due to the cool, heavy and sticky nature of the ingredients.
+This recipe is overall Kapha-increasing due to the cool, heavy, and sticky nature of the ingredients.
 To make this a bit more Kapha-friendly, one can use a non-dairy homemade Kefir alternative such as almond milk or hemp milk kefir.
 They can further reduce the amount of kefir to 2 cups and replace the remaining amount with 1 cup of water.
-The spices can be doubled and more digestive spices can be added such as Ayurvedic Breakfast Spices (1/2 tsp) or turmeric (1/8 tsp) and clove powder (pinch) if desired.
+The spices can be doubled and more digestive spices can be added such as Ayurvedic Breakfast Spices (1/2 teaspoon) or turmeric (1/8 teaspoon) and/or clove powder (pinch).